Student Conduct & Ethics

-The essential aim is to promote good citizenship among students, reduce harm, and encourage community responsibility.
-The Student Conduct area promotes individual responsibility and accountability while ensuring the rules and regulations on campus comply with standards for fundamental fairness.
-When students make choices that are counter to the university’s mission within the university community, the goal is to provide clear consequences for unacceptable behavior and foster responsible decision-making skills among students.
-Student Conduct seeks to provide opportunities for students to learn from errors in judgment rather than merely punishment.
-Sanctions are developmental in nature while seeking to challenge students to consider consequences of their behavior as well as the effect on others in the university community.
-Developmental sanctioning does not eliminate the necessity for severe punishment when warranted.
-Educational and Administrative sanctions are designed to promote civic responsibility, character development, and ethical reasoning.
+The essential aim is to promote ethical citizenship among students, reduce harm, and encourage community responsibility.
+The Student Conduct area promotes individual responsibility and accountability while ensuring the policies and processes of the University comply with standards for fundamental fairness.
+When students make choices that are counter to the University’s mission, the goal is to provide clear outcomes for unacceptable behavior and foster responsible decision-making skills among students.
+Student Conduct seeks to provide transformative opportunities for students to learn from moments of adversity and conflict.
+Outcomes for policy violations are student-centered to help foster congruence with University standards of behavior, the health and safety of the community, improved decision-making, and academic success.

 Student Conduct is guided by the following principles when seeking to resolve individual and group misconduct:

 Transparency; students will have a clear sense of policies, procedures, and expectations.

 Learning-centered; students will develop a keen awareness of how to apply what they have learned in other areas of their personal and professional lives.

 Values-based; students will reflect on their values and determine if they acted in a manner that is counter to the values they espouse and live by.

 Progressive; sanctions are uniquely tailored to support student areas of more development and strength.

 Students, staff, and faculty share in this responsibility to ensure responsible decision making in and out of the classroom.
 All members of the university community are committed to developing the whole student within the Johns Hopkins community.

 For general questions regarding Student Conduct please contact firstname.lastname@example.org.